Best bonds to watch for investors and traders

-Bonds are essentially IOUs, issued by a country or company to raise capital.
-When you buy one, you’re loaning the issuer your money for a set period.
-In return, they pay regular payments to you (the coupon) then give you back your original investment once the bond matures.
+Bonds are essentially an ‘I owe you’ that are issued by a country or company to raise capital.
+When you buy one, you’re loaning the issuer your money for a set period of time.

 Bonds come in two broad categories:

 - Government bonds are issued by countries.
 These tend to be seen as very safe, especially when attached to a large economy such as Germany or the US

 - Corporate bonds are issued by companies.
 These are usually riskier than government bonds – the level of risk depends on the issuer

 Conversely, higher risk can lead to higher returns and greater losses.
 This is why it’s important to have a risk management strategy in place.

 Investors use government bonds to diversify their portfolios, as countries rarely default on their debts – although this can happen.
 For example, in 2020, Argentina, Ecuador and Lebanon defaulted, most notably due to the coronavirus pandemic, although this was not the only factor.